maxlindmark/benthic_fauna/README.md

 # Multivariate spatiotemporal analysis of benthic fauna

 This repository contains data and code for analyzing benthic invertebrate groups in the Baltic Sea.
 Project for a Master's student.
-With (myself)[https://maxlindmark.netlify.app/], [Federico](https://github.com/ruizfederico) and Mattias Sköld.
+With [myself](https://maxlindmark.netlify.app/), [Federico Maioli](https://github.com/ruizfederico) and Mattias Sköld.

 How to navigate this repo: